fortitudo-tech/fortitudo.tech/docs/source/index.rst

 ----------

-This package is completely separate from our proprietary solutions and therefore not representative of neither the quality nor functionality offered by the Simulation Engine and Investment Analysis modules.
+This package is completely separate from our proprietary solutions and therefore not representative of neither the quality nor the functionality offered by the Simulation Engine and Investment Analysis modules.
 If you are an institutional investor and want to experience how some of these methods can be used in practice for sophisticated investment analysis, please request a demo by sending an email to demo@fortitudo.tech.